bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Dusty Damon: 00:56:42

 Yes, let's plant my flag.
-I did the first splice on Chain last year in May and I finished my Splicing Limitation around October.
+I did the first splice on-chain last year in May and I finished my Splicing Limitation around October.
 But like things in Lightning aren't normally considered done until two Limitations do it, sort of like the way that things do it, call it interop.
 And so I'm working on interop with T-Bast and once we get two Limitations that have it done, then it's officially like, you know, considered launched or whatever.